-Comment Document Commenter Comment Response No. 5 Commenter Jim Morgan CommentTo Whom It May Concern;I support the transfer of property described in the Environmental Assessment to the SODI for their use in creating economic development opportunities through the re-industrialization of the site.
+Comment No. Commenter Comment Response 5 Jim Morgan To Whom It May Concern; Comment noted.
+I support the transfer of property described in the Environmental Assessment to the SODI for their use in creating economic development opportunities through the re-industrialization of the site.
 The operations at the DOE reservation have been a key contributor to the economic and socioeconomic stability of the region for well over half a century.
 The regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for continued safe and environmentally responsible use of the assets that exist on the DOE Reservation.
-The transfer of the land from the DOE to the Comment noted.
-Thank you for the opportunity to provide my input.
-6 Vina Colley To whom it may concern: Assessment-EA PPPO-O3-3910704-17 Portsmouth/Piketon Resident For Environmental Safety and Security and (NNWJ) National Nuclear Workers for Justice oppose the transfer of land located on and off site of USEC A plant located in Piketon, Ohio.
+The transfer of the land from the DOE to the SODI provides an avenue for the taxpayers to realize a return on their investment in the development of this asset.
+Providing the SODI the opportunity to reindustrialize the site addresses many of the issues important to our region: Wealth creation through job creation Growth in economic development opportunities within the region Support to Educational attainment Opportunities for small businesses Development of leaders to serve within our local communities 6 Vina Colley To whom it may concern: Assessment-EA PPPO-O3-3910704-17 Portsmouth/Piketon Resident For Environmental Safety and Security and (NNWJ) National Nuclear Workers for Justice oppose the transfer of land located on and off site of USEC A plant located in Piketon, Ohio.
 [6-01] We were not permitted to ask questions at the public meeting about the transfer of land from the public to the community.
 Also, we haven't been informed as to who property is going to be transferred to or who will be responsible for cleanup.
 [6-01] DOE held a "D&D Project Update" meeting on January 24, 2017 to provide information on several projects occurring at PORTS, one of which was the future conveyance of real property.
 There were opportunities to discuss the projects and ask questions following the presentation.
 DOE had several information tables, or kiosks, around the meeting room to facilitate public discussion.
 As noted in Section 1.1, this EA evaluates the transfer of real property to the Southern Ohio Diversification Initiative (SODI) and/or other interested parties.